digitaldevorg/WPDirectAdmin/readme.txt

 = 1.4.0.2 =
 New action hooks available for 3rd party integrations or plugins.
 See more at - https://community.digitaldev.org.uk/forum-10.html
 Added in new writeToLog function to start writing logs and log system functions.
+Added new logging feature on all functions, and a log level setting in admin area.